GIS-Integrated Groundwater Flow Modeling for Heterogeneous Media: Application to the Calera Aquifer

 Abstract

-Groundwater resources management is a critical issue for populations in regions with significant growth.
-In arid and semiarid regions, where rainfall is scarce, groundwater is often the only source of water for all their needs.
-Nevertheless, groundwater characterization is virtually unknown in countries with limited infrastructure and resources.
-A short-term solution is to study groundwater through numerical simulation using the limited available data.
-We developed a GIS-integrated groundwater flow scheme based on the finite-difference method to numerically simulate a heterogeneous medium using surface geological information.
-We validate our implementation by comparing it with MODFLOW.
-We performed groundwater simulations of the Administrative Aquifer in Calera, Zacatecas, Mexico, using homogeneous and heterogeneous media to evaluate flow changes resulting from heterogeneities.
-We found that numerical simulations show flow barriers in low hydraulic-conductivity zones that coincide with the administrative boundaries of the aquifer; however, in high hydraulic-conductivity zones, the administrative aquifer boundaries do not match the geological limits of the aquifer.
-This finding gives insight into reconsidering the administrative boundaries of some aquifers in the region for their sustainability, with an integral understanding of groundwater.
+Groundwater characterization is seldom performed in countries with limited infrastructure and resources.
+A short-term solution is to use numerical simulation to study groundwater using the limited available data.
+We developed a GIS-integrated groundwater flow scheme based on the finite-difference method to numerically simulate flow using surface geological information.
+We performed groundwater simulations, using homogeneous and heterogeneous media to evaluate flow changes resulting from heterogeneities.
+The results show flow barriers in low hydraulic-conductivity zones that coincide with the administrative boundaries of the aquifer; however, in high hydraulic-conductivity zones, the administrative aquifer boundaries do not match the geological limits of the aquifer.
+This finding gives insight into reconsidering the boundaries of some aquifers in the region for their sustainability, with an integral understanding of groundwater.

 Article activity feed